Our Favorite Vegan Restaurants in Austin, Texas

 Highlights: Pretzel, Vegetarian Sandwich, Vegetarian Hot Link.

 We were blown away by the fried chicken at The Beer Plant, so there was no way we weren’t going to recommend you visiting this plant-based bar and kitchen.
-The Beer Plant is Austin’s first vegan gastropub and one of the best we’ve visited in the country.
+The Beer Plant is Austin’s first vegan gastropub, one of the best vegan restaurants in Austin, and one of the best we’ve visited in the country!
 We highly recommend their Mac and Cheese Skillet, and, of course, the Hillcountry ‘Chicken’ & Gravy.

 Highlights: Hillcountry ‘Chicken’ & Gravy, Mac and Cheese Skillet.